Best ADU Builders in San Diego

 Traditional Two Story ADU

 Mirroring the classic design of a two-story home, this ADU style offers a continuous living experience with both floors dedicated to a single residence.
-Connected internally by a staircase, the layout allows for a separation of living spaces—common areas on the ground floor and private quarters above.
-A 2 story ADU configuration is well-suited for families or individuals seeking a spacious environment that feels like a standalone home while still being part of a larger property.
+Connected internally by a staircase, the layout allows for a separation of living spaces, typically with common areas on the ground floor and private quarters above.
+A 2 story ADU configuration is well suited for families or individuals seeking a spacious environment that feels like a standalone home while still being part of a larger property.

 Stacked ADUs

 Stacked ADUs take a modular approach by creating two distinct residences, one on each floor, without an internal connection.
 Access to the upper unit is typically provided by an external staircase, ensuring privacy for both levels.
 This setup is ideal for property owners aiming to maximize rental income or accommodate multiple households while maintaining separate living spaces.
+However, stacked ADUs are only allowed on properties where multiple ADUs are allows such as multi-family properties or using the San Diego Bonus ADU program.
 Read more about stacked ADUs.

 While the architectural possibilities are vast, state and local ADU laws and building codes will ultimately guide what you can build.
 Partnering with a knowledgeable contractor who can conduct a thorough feasibility study is crucial.
 This study will assess potential challenges and ensure that your vision aligns with legal and practical realities.
 It’s a proactive step to identify any potential issues, from property line setbacks to height restrictions, before they become costly obstacles during construction.